-b) It is possible that an atomic electron at E5 can de-excite to E1 (the ground state), explain how energy is conserved when this happens.
-(1 mark) The reduction in potential energy is converted to photon energy. $\checkmark$ c) It is possible for an atomic electron in the ground state (E1) to absorb a 14.0 eV photon.
+b) It is possible that an atomic electron at E5 can de-excite to E1(the ground state), explain how energy is conserved when this happens.

+The reduction in potential energy is converted into the energy of a photon $\checkmark$ c) It is possible for an atomic electron in the ground state (E1) to absorb a 14.0 eV photon.
 Explain how energy is conserved in this case.
-(1 mark)